-Have you been told by your doctor that you need surgery because of an accident?
+Has your doctor said you need surgery because of an accident?
 If so, you’re not alone.
 Millions of Americans have surgery each year after being injured in an accident that was not their fault.
-Our injury lawyers in MN discuss surgery options with many of our clients each year.
-There are many aspects to consider that our attorneys will discuss with you regarding surgery after being injured in an accident in MN.
+Our injury attorneys in Minnesota frequently discuss surgery options with our clients.
+There are several considerations that our MN personal injury lawyer will discuss with you regarding surgery after being injured in an accident.
 Here is an article from www.healthfinder.gov.

-For most surgeries, you will have time to find out about the operation, talk about other treatments with your doctor and surgeon, and decide what to do.
-You also have time to get a second opinion.
+For most surgeries after an accident, you will have time to find out about the operation, talk with your doctor about other possible treatments, and decide what to do.
+Except in emergency cases, you should also have time to get a second opinion.

 Deciding to have surgery can be hard, but it may be easier once you know why you need surgery.
 Talk with your surgeon about the operation.
-It may help to take a member of your family or a friend with you.
-Don’t hesitate to ask the surgeon any questions you might have.
+It may help to take a member of your family or a friend with you to the doctor appointment.
+Don’t hesitate to ask the surgeon questions.
 For example, do the benefits of surgery outweigh the risks?
 Risks may include infections, bleeding a lot, or a reaction to the anesthesia.

 Your surgeon should be willing to answer your questions.
 If you don’t understand the answers, ask the surgeon to explain more clearly.
 Answers to the following questions will help you make an informed decision about your treatment:

 - What is the surgery?
 Do I need it now, or can I wait?

 - Can another treatment be tried instead of surgery?

 - How will the surgery affect my health and lifestyle?